 US Sizing uses letters, B being the smallest and Q being the largest.
 All hooks in the US follow this method, except steel, which uses numbers.
 The larger the number, the smaller the shaft.

 The yarn label should help you, as it has a recommended hook size and stitches every four inches.
 The thicker or thinner your yarn, the hook should correspond.

 If you’re not sure, here’s a tip to help you.

 - Stitches too loose?
 Go down a size

 - Stitches too tight?
 Go up a size

 Can I Knit With An Ergonomic Crochet Hook?

-No. The movements done in knitting need two instruments!
+No. The movements done in knitting need two needles!

 Does The Size Of The Ergonomic Crochet Hook Matter?